 Creamy chicken mushroom enchiladas on Wednesday offer a bit of mid-week comfort food, and a bolder dish of barbacoa de cabeza (cow’s head) is available on weekends.
 For anyone trying to start the week on a virtuous note after a weekend of indulgence, the Monday night special is caldo, a big bowl of soup with chicken or beef.
 Not only is this dish lighter than most of what’s on the menu, but the lively broth is loaded with sprigs of fresh cilantro and vegetables — big hunks of carrots, small slivers of celery, a corn cob, and an entire potato.

 Of course, most of the menu is available every day the restaurant is open.
-That means over a dozen order-by-number combo plates such as #15, beef suiza enchiladas with a zesty green sauce, and #6, rolled chicken tacos with guacamole and sour cream.
+That means over a dozen order-by-number combo plates such as #10, spicy pork soft tacos, and #6, rolled chicken tacos with guacamole and sour cream.
 Predictably, all these come with rice and beans, but for 50 cents more, it’s worth upgrading to the olla beans, whole pinto beans with sliced jalapeños and bacon.
 House specialties include the Taco Monterrey, filled with machaca and eggs, and Taco Siberia, full of chicken, guacamole, and crema.

 With the restaurant now more than three decades old, Pepe’s may seem old school, but its regional Mexican offerings are probably more relevant today than ever.
 Anyone used to Sonoran food can find the usual suspects here, but there’s also room to explore and branch out.
-Pepe’s has stayed much the same even as the neighborhood has changed with the original construction of light rail and the possibility of an extension to Glendale along Camelback Road.
+Pepe’s has stayed much the same even as the surrounding Alhambra neighborhood has changed with the construction of light rail and the steady expansion of Grand Canyon University.
 Since Pepe’s was already a little different to begin with, maybe a little heartland continuity is fine just as it is.

 2108 W. Camelback Rd., Phoenix AZ 85015